julianleon17/Hello-World/README.md

 # Hello World!

-This repository will have the way to say "Hello World" in different programming languages
+This repository will have the way to say "Hello World" in different programming languages It should be noted that each of the necessary languages and compilers must be installed

 - To run ".c"
 > gcc -o hello.out hello.c  (To compile)

 > ./hello.out   (To run)

 - To run ".cpp"
 > g++ -o hello.out hello.c  (To compile)

 > ./hello.out   (To run)